In today’s guide you’re going to learn why you NEED to have a pool alarm installed in your pool and the peace of mind it can bring you.

 Need anymore convincing than that?

-We're also going to go over whether pool safety alarms are required by law, the different types of pool alarms, and the best pool alarm systems you can buy today.
+We’re also going to go over whether pool safety alarms are required by law, the different types available, and the best pool alarm systems you can buy today.

 Ready to dive in?